SIHH: 5 things we learned at the world's most exclusive watch fair

-Each year in January, selected collectors, press and buyers are invited to attend the annual Salon International de la Haute Horlogerie (SIHH)
+Each year in January, selected collectors, press and buyers are invited to attend the annual Salon International de la Haute Horlogerie (SIHH), in Geneva, Switzerland.

 Dedicated to fine watchmaking, the trade fair is often a good indicator of what the year ahead will hold for the industry.